 UK ISS Pass details for April 2017

-The International Space Station (ISS) is back over UK skies with some great evening passes this month.
+The International Space Station (ISS) is back over UK skies with some great evening passes during April 2017.

 The ISS is the largest Space Station/ laboratory ever built, it can be spotted with the naked eye at certain times as it orbits Earth at 17500mph at an altitude of roughly 200 miles.